Cumulocity-IoT/cumulocity-xdk-agent/README.md

 ## Troubleshooting

-When the following error occusrs after building and flashing the project please clean,rebuild and flash project again:
+# When the following error occusrs after building and flashing the project please clean, rebuild and flash project again:

 ```
  INFO | Transmission successfully completed!